dshorthouse/SimpleMappr/README.md

     $ xgettext -n index.php
     $ msgfmt messages.po

-Or, use the ruby utility, crawler.rb from the /i18n directory to make a messages.po file and move it to i18n/fr\_FR.UTF-8/LC\_MESSAGES.
+Alternatively, you can use the ruby utility, crawler.rb from the /i18n directory to make a messages.po file and move it to i18n/fr\_FR.UTF-8/LC\_MESSAGES.

     $ cd i18n
     $ ruby crawler.rb ../